beringresearch/nbview/README.md

 ![nbview](screenshot.gif)

+## Features

+- [x] Cross-platform.
+Compiles to a multi-platform executable
+- [x] No dependencies. `nbview` binary is self contained
+- [x] No need for a Notebook server. `*.ipynb` files are rendered as text in a terminal buffer.
+- [x] Fully-fledged Python syntax highlighting based on Pygments.

 ## Installation

 The simplest way to install `nbview` is to [download the binary for your platform](https://github.com/beringresearch/nbview/releases).
 Rename the binary to `nbview` and add it to your `$PATH`, for example by copying it to `usr/local/bin`.